 Each year, cruise lines find more ways to combine the extensive port destinations of the Mediterranean coastline into one exciting vacation.
 Our top 5 Mediterranean cruise itineraries offer the best eastern and western Mediterranean ports.
 Book early to get the best cruise deals and sail on board the cruise ship that best suits you and your family.

 A cruise to the Mediterranean is an ideal vacation for a multi-generation cruise, where there are excursions and activities to suit all ages.
-Multi-generation cruising is a growing trend as you discover what great value for money your family cruise offers.
-From youngest to oldest, you can be together as much as you please, or take time for yourself on board.
+Multi-generation cruising is a popular way to holiday as a family.
+Discover what great value for money your family cruise offers.
+From youngest to oldest, you can be together as much as you please, or take part in your own favorite activity on board.

 1) Barcelona to Rome – Royal Caribbean

 - Route: 7 nights Barcelona, Cannes, Nice, Genoa, Portofino, Florence/Pisa (Livorno), Rome

 Royal Caribbean offers port-intensive Mediterranean cruises throughout the summer.
 One of the most popular itineraries starts in Barcelona, Spain, and visits Cannes and Nice in France, Genoa, Portofino, and Florence, then onwards to the last port of call in Italy, Rome.

 Barcelona: Start your vacation by spending a few nights in fantastic Barcelona.
 You will find a guide to a cruise from Barcelona here.
 The article will help you choose a hotel and has lots of tips for transportation and sightseeing.